Mwindo epic: Performance

 The Mwindo Epic, like many oral myths, is spoken as well as performed among gatherings of locals.
+It focuses on a hero with supernatural powers named Mwindo who had many adventures.
 The myth is performed mostly by a single bard wielding a calabash made into a rattle and donning various bells and other forms of noisemakers.
 To tell the story properly the bard acts out all the parts and does not refrain from being very animated in his dances and acting.
 It is not unusual for the bard to throw in some narrative not native to the story detailing his own life and his own personal experiences.
 The narrator is usually accompanied by four younger men who play on a percussion stick.

 Audience participation is important.
 The audience will often sing along with the narrator and the percussionists during the songs, and repeat certain lines of the story while the narrator pauses between sections.
 The bard is often shown appreciation by the audience with applause, yells, and gifts.